mjeri/go-probe-wait/README.md

   -t, --programTimeout string   OPTIONAL - Timeout after the program is considered unsuccessful and it exits with 1.
 The format needs to be parsable by time.ParseDuration.
 Examples: 300ms, 3s (default "15s")
   -s, --succeedAnyway           OPTIONAL - Even when the timeout occurs, consider the run as success and exit with 0 or run the specified command.
 ```

-Precompiled binaries for unix based systems are available in the releases of the GitHub project.

 If you want to mess it with on your own, clone the project and a simple `go build` does the job.